MIT-LCP/mimic-website/README.md

 Run command: `git push mimic-production`

 * Note:
 Your public key (for the machine you're pushing from) must be in the webuser group

+Currently, some minor errors exist related to reading git log.
+If error messages show up after push to mimic-production, website deployment might still be successful.
+It is always good practice to check the website after deployment.

 ## Issues with the website or MIMIC